Lowclouds/logtag/README.md

 ### LogTag.set(...tags)

 LogTag.set accepts an arbitrary number of tags as arguments and then sets them.
 Sets, as in ORs them into a Uint32Array element.

+**Note**, it is more efficient to supply  tags as separate parameters, although it will accept an array of tags.
+This applies for clear, isSet, areSet, and log methods also. defTags, above requires an array of tags.

  The single tag defined by LogTag is ALLOF, which is always local to the LogTag object, i.e. LogTag.ALLOF.